 A. Hosting costs only room and board.
 The student is treated as a member of the family, participating in the responsibilities as well as the fun of family life.
-Each student comes with personal spending money to cover normal teenage activities: movies, soda pop, gifts, phone calls, ice cream shops, etc. If families plan activities with entrance fees, such as movies, museums and amusement parks, the recommendation is to make sure the student knows the cost beforehand.
+Each student comes with personal spending money for souvenirs, snacks, ice cream, etc. If families plan activities with entrance fees, such as movies, museums and amusement parks, the recommendation is to make sure the student knows the cost beforehand.

 Q. What about medical insurance?